Intilery/intilery.github.io/docs/guides/simple.md

 sidebar_label: Simple Integration
 ---

-When you implement Intilery, you add Intilery code to your website, app, or server.
+When you implement Intilery, you add code to your website, app, or server.
 This code generates messages based on specific triggers you define.

 In the simplest implementation, the code can be a snippet of Javascript that you copy